akosgarai/projectcollection/README.md

 - Database: no (The first dbtype option is selected by default)
 - Environment: staging (The first environment option is selected by default)

+## Application initialization

+Once an application has been created an entry will be created to the job_application table.
+It is processed by a task that is executed with cron.

+job_application table:
+- new_params (json of the expected values of the application)
+- orig_params (json of the original values of the application - on case of edit)
+- processed_at (default null)
+- response

 ## Generator commands

 ```console